 Meet our team of Foot and Ankle Doctors.

 Types of Peritendinitis

-Common causes of peritendinitis are: over-use, injury, diet or infection.
-Most cases involve pain and swelling at the affected area which restricts the range of motion of a joint.
-If you are experiencing any of these symptoms, you should schedule a consultation with your doctor to rule out any other issue.
+Common causes of peritendinitis are over-use, injury, diet, or infection.
+Most cases involve pain and swelling in the affected area, restricting the range of motion of a joint.
+If you are experiencing any of these symptoms, you should schedule a consultation with your doctor to rule out any other issues.
 With a diagnosis of peritendinitis, your doctor may decide to prescribe anti-inflammation drugs or pain-relievers.
-Treatment should also include ice, rest and even joint immobilization in severe cases.
+Treatment should also include ice, rest, and even joint immobilization in severe cases.

-Once the initial pain and inflammation has reduced, your doctor may prescribe you a physical therapy session.
+Once the initial pain and inflammation have been reduced, your doctor may prescribe you a physical therapy session.
 The focus will be to stretch and strengthen the muscles around the affected tendon.
 Strengthening the surrounding and affected muscles will help to stabilize and support the tendon and prevent re-injury in the future.
 If the inflammation persists after all the above treatments, your doctor may prescribe corticosteroid injections.
-This may decrease the pain and inflammation at the affected joint.
+This may decrease the pain and inflammation of the affected joint.

 Related Articles: Golfer’s Elbow and How To Get Rid of Tennis Elbow

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.

 To make appointments with JOI Rehab, please call 904-858-7045.